How An Insider Threat Operates [True Stories]

 Many employees hack their companies as a way to take revenge for a firing.
 It’s their way of cutting off their nose to spite their face.

-Before giving him the pink slip, a management should start monitoring and keeping an eye on his activity.
+Before giving him the pink slip, management should start monitoring and keeping an eye on his activity.
 The monitoring should continue from the time he was informed of the decision all the way to him actually departing the company.

 Inspecting the company for rogue employees should be a task for the IT department